rsyslog/rsyslog/source/historical/php_syslog_ng.rst

 ---------------------

 For php-syslog-ng, you can follow its usual setup instructions.
-Just skip any steps refering to configure syslog-ng.
+Just skip any steps referring to configure syslog-ng.
 Make sure you create the database schema in `MySQL <http://www.mysql.com/>`_.
 As of this writing, the expected schema can be created via this script: